SIFU RAMA – ROBERTO LAMBERTI

 In her youth, for more than a decade, she was a well-known film, theater and television actress.
 She left acting to devote her life to programs that improve the quality of life of people.

-She is a volunteer of The Art of Living where she works in the coordination circle of programs of the Prison Violence Reduction Program in Costa Rica and is a member of the Prison Board Team of the Art of Living Program for Latin America.
+She is a volunteer of The Art of Living where she works in the coordination circle of programs of the Prison Violence Reduction Program in Costa Rica.

 She has been an international lecturer mainly on issues regarding social co-inclusion, peace and the integral well-being of people and societies.